PEGLEG PRODUCTIONS SITE IS CURRENTLY BEING UPDATED. THANK YOU FOR YOUR PATIENCE!

 Lowry’s subjects from between the two World Wars were no doubt returning veteran victims of the terrible conflicts, but there would also be those bearing the impairments of disease and ill-health brought on by poverty, malnourishment and harsh working conditions.

 Seventy five years ago, not long after Lowry painted 'The Cripples', Sir William Beveridge in his radical report that pre-empted the birth of the Welfare State, cited the five giants needing eradication as Want, Disease, Ignorance, Squalor and Idleness.

 Sadly they are still present in society, as are we cripples, and whilst we would want to eradicate the five giants, we can be sure that disabled people will always be present."

-The financial challenges faced by Hospitals is ever present and dominates every stage of the evolution of the RNOH, beginning with Mary Wardell's Convalescent Home, then appeals for the Wardell Auxiliary Military Hospital, and finally the RNOH 'Country Branch'.
+The financial challenges faced by Hospitals is ever present and dominates every stage of the evolution of the RNOH, beginning with Mary Wardell's Convalescent Home, appeals for the Wardell Auxiliary Military Hospital, and then the RNOH 'Country Branch'.

 In the cutting pictured below, Chairman of the RNOH, the Earl of Denbigh, writes an article titled: 'Hard Times for Hospitals.
 Right and Wrong Methods of Meeting Present Temporary Crisis', where he argues for retaining the Voluntary system: